xumr0x/service-api-example/docs/readme.md

 bd0e7e9f-01ba-40cf-a48f-defbdde78560    postgres-sinatra          pg        11         1                  nyc3      creating    db-s-1vcpu-1gb
 ```

-## Setup the connections between your droplets and database
+## Step 4 - Setup the connections between your droplets and database

 Go on https://cloud.digitalocean.com/databases and click on the database you just created ("postgres-sinatra")